 Safe & Respectful Workplaces

-We believe we all have a responsibility to protect the health and safety of employees and anyone who enters a McDonald’s-brand restaurant.
+We believe that, as a brand, we have a responsibility to help protect the health and safety of anyone who works at or enters a McDonald’s restaurant.

 A McDonald's employee smiling in the foreground with other employees working in the background